-Whoever wins in the U.S. presidential election -- Joe Biden or Donald Trump -- will not bother me.
-I seek comfort in the wisdom of my political science teacher, who said “In a democracy, the people always deserve their leaders.”
+Whoever wins in an election does not bother me.
+I seek comfort in the wisdom of my political science teacher who said, “In a democracy, the people always deserve their leaders.”

 1. “Unsaon pagkabawan nga naay hangal-hangal sa sabungan?”
 (How do we know an idiot is present in the cockpit?)